klaytn/klaytn-docs/docs/smart-contract/ide-and-tools/README.md

 #### [Kaikas] <a id="kaikas"></a>

 * Kaikas is a browser extension wallet for the Klaytn Network.
 Kaikas empowers you to store and interact with KLAY and your Klaytn-based tokens.
-Kaikas also enables you to sign transactions from web-based Klaytn BApps in realtime.
+Kaikas also enables you to sign transactions from web-based Klaytn dApps in realtime.

 #### [Klaytn Wallet]  <a id="klaytn-wallet"></a>

-* Klaytn Wallet is a browser-based account management tool for the Blockchain Application (BApp) developers.
+* Klaytn Wallet is a browser-based account management tool for the Decentralized Application (dApp) developers.
 You can create/load your accounts, review your account balance, and transfer KLAY.
 You can also register your own Klaytn tokens to test basic behaviors.

 #### [Klaytnscope]  <a id="klaytnscope"></a>